 If you want to cancel your order, please get in touch via email or in writing.
 We might have already started work on the job, so may charge you for anything done before written notification was sent.

 Your invoice will be sent via email once your order is complete.
-You can also find copies of invoices in the "Manage Orders" section of My Account.
+You can also find copies of invoices in the Invoices section of My Account.

 We always try to give plenty of notice once an order has been dispatched.
 We'll always send an email to let you know it's on its way and tell you what your 1 hour delivery slot is.